sonnyhcl/petalinux-docker/README.md

 # petalinux-docker
-Run petalinux using docker tool
+Run petalinux using docker

 > If you feel this is helpful for you, please star us right now :)
+>
 > <https://github.com/sonnyhcl/petalinux-docker>

 ## Usage